UniversalDependencies/UD_French-GSD/README.md

 # Acknowledgments

-The latest version of the corpus was produced by Marie-Catherine de Marneffe, Bruno Guillaume and Matias Grioni.
+The latest version of the corpus was produced by Marie-Catherine de Marneffe, Bruno Guillaume, Matias Grioni, Carly Dickerson and Guy Perrier.
-Automatic modifications and consistency checking were partly done using the Grew software (see http://grew.loria.fr).
+Automatic modifications and consistency checking were partly done using the [Grew software](http://grew.fr).

-See file `README_Google_dataset.txt` for references and acknowledgments concerning the original corpus.
+See below for references and acknowledgments concerning the original corpus.

 # Changelog

+* 2018-04-15 v2.2
+  * Partial subtyping of `obl` into the 3 relations `obl:agent`, `obl:mod` and `obl:arg` (This is done form 43,5% of the total number of the `obl` relations; this is completly done from PP introduced by prepositions *de*, *par*, *dans* and *avec*).
+  * Many erros corrections
 * 2017-11-15 v2.1
   * Only "être", "avoir" or "faire" with the POS tag `AUX`
   * modifications taking into account new decisions taken for harmonisation of several French Treebanks (causative, copules, auxiliaries, change of `nmod:poss` in `det`)